 There aren’t a lot of options on where to stay and I’m not a massive fan of AirBnB, so I won’t be suggesting it.

-Your best bet would be Quest Apartments – they’re self-contained, leaving you with the option of eating all your meals at the delicious local cafés and restaurants, which I highly recommend.
-Yum, yum.
+Your best bet would be Quest Apartments – they’re self-contained, but I recommend eating some of your meals at the delicious local cafes and restaurants.

 So, there you have it!
-That is Moonee Ponds and it is a wonderful place to escape or even move to, should you want a break from the frenetic energy of Melbourne’s CBD.
+A healthy list of things to do in Moonee Ponds.
+It’s a wonderful place to escape or even move to, should you want a break from the frenetic energy of Melbourne’s CBD.

 Pin this post for future reference!